System Design Space

 • The system must repair divergence between copies.

-This part of the second edition is also where local-first applications, CRDTs, and multi-device synchronization become especially relevant.
+This part of the second edition is also where local-first applications, CRDTs, and multi-device synchronization become especially relevant — the case where copies must converge with no single leader.

 Chapter 7: sharding